Perth, Scotland: Heraldry

-The coat of arms of Perth is: Gules a Paschal lamb reguardant argent haloed or holding under its right foreleg a flagpole topped with a cross of the second, to which is attached a banner azure a saltire argent, all within a tressure flory-counter-flory of the last.
-The shield is supported by a double-headed eagle or, and the motto is PRO REGE, LEGE ET GREGE (Latin: For the King, the Law and the People).
+The coat of arms of Perth shows a paschal lamb holding a saltire, within a royal tressure.
+The shield is borne on the breast of a double-headed eagle.
+The motto is pro lege rege et grege (Latin for "for the law, king and people").

 The coat of arms dates back to at least the 14th century, and is first recorded, as described, on a seal of 1378.
 Red and silver are the colours of John the Baptist, the town's patron saint, and the lamb is his symbol.
 The double-headed eagle, originally a Roman symbol, may refer to a former Roman settlement called "Bertha" near where Perth now stands.

 The double-headed eagle was adopted as the supporter of the arms of Perth and Kinross when that council area was created in 1975.